adaptris/interlok-docs-legacy/pages/advanced/advanced-profiler-prometheus.md

 Now you can log into Grafana with your browser on [http://localhost:3000](http://localhost:3000) .

 The default username and password is usually __admin__ for both.
-You should then be promted to create a new data source.
-For this we'll need the Prometheus engines container IP address.
+You should then be prompted to create a new data source.
+For this we'll need the Prometheus engines container IP address/host name.
 Using the same two commands as shown in the previous section; __docker ps__ and __docker network inspect bridge__, find the IP address of the Prometheus engine, not the pushgateway.
 Choose Prometheus as the data source type and enter the host with your IP address as shown below;

 ![PrometheusDataSource](./images/prometheus/datasource.PNG)